ahleighton/nighres/README.rst

     import nighres

-into the first cell of your notebook.
+into the first shmell of your notebook.

 Usually you also want to have access to some data when you run nighres.
 You can grant the Docker container access to a data folder on your host OS by using the `-v` tag when you start the container::